 Be Tourists in Your Home Town

 Every town has something it's known for, and if you're like most locals, you probably avoid it.
 Try to see your home from a different perspective, and invite along another couple for the outing.
+It might be fun to do it on a weeknight if you really want to avoid the out-of-town crowds.
 Check off all the bucket list items in your town together.
 You might walk away with a renewed appreciation for where you live.

 Visit the Aquarium

 Aquariums aren't just for kids.
-I'm sure I'm not alone in finding the fluid back and forth motion of sea creatures utterly mezmerizing and therapeutic.
+I'm sure I'm not alone in finding the fluid back and forth motion of sea creatures utterly mesmerizing and therapeutic.
 Why not enjoy these benefits with your loved one and friends?
-Plus you're sure to learn something new.
+Plus, you're sure to learn something new.

 Gather Around Hot Pot